Manuscript Submission Guidelines

-Manuscripts should not exceed 6000 words (not including references, appendices, etc.).
-Authors are strongly requested to submit their articles online using the following website: http://journal.iaut.ac.ir/Mzk.Home.aspx.
-If any problem persists while submitting online, submissions should be sent in Word format via attachment to the following email address: email@example.com.
-Further, authors are required to submit two separate files: (1) title page including all information about the author(s) (name, affiliation, postal address, contact number, email address), (2) the manuscript without the names of the authors and any information within the article revealing the identity of the author(s).
+Manuscripts should not exceed 7000 words (not including references, appendices, etc.).
+Authors are requested to submit their articles online using the following website: http://journal.iaut.ac.ir/Mzk.Home.aspx.
+Further, they are required to submit two separate files: (1) title page including all information about the author(s) (name, affiliation, postal address, contact number, academic email address), (2) the manuscript without the names of the authors and any information within the article revealing the identity of the author(s).

 Title page: Includes the article title and the name, institutional affiliation, full postal address, contact number and e-mail address of each author; indicate the joint author to whom correspondence should be sent.

 Abstract: The abstract must not exceed 200 words.
-It should contain an informativesummary of the main points, including, where relevant, the purpose, methodology (including specific names of scales/tests and types of questionnaire), type of data, special characteristics of subject used, and findings.
-List 5 key words for the article after the abstract.
+It should contain an informative summary of the main points, including, where relevant, the purpose, methodology (including specific names of scales/tests and types of questionnaire), type of data, special characteristics of subject used, and findings.
+List 5 keywords for the article after the abstract.
 Authors whose articles are accepted for publication must also provide their abstract and keywords in the second language of the journal.
-(Papers written in English will require a Persian translation of the abstract and vice versa).
+Papers written in English will require a Persian translation of the abstract.
+The Persian abstract should include the abstract, authors’ names and affiliations, and the keywords all in Persian along with the corresponding author’s academic email address.

 Cited words and quotations: Use single quotation mark for glosses and terms, double for quoted material.
 Any quotation that runs for more than 40 words should be set off the main paragraph and does not need quotation marks.
 Quotations of any length should follow page number after the name of the author and date of publication.